elangreza/content-management-system/readme.md

 ### Setup

-1. Simply run this command:
+1. Simply run this command, make sure your port 8080 and 5432 is free.
+The Ports is used to run the server and to see the DB:

    ```bash
    make up